JGI-Bioinformatics/jaws/docs/sphinx/source/Specifications/configuringJTM_in_wdls.rst

 The decision process should go something like this:

   1. Decide if you want a regular machine (128G) or a large memory machine (512G).
-Remember that there is an overhead of roughly 13G that you need to subtract from the total memory, so you'd use mem: "115G" or mem: "500G".
+Remember that there is an overhead of roughly 13G that you need to subtract from the total memory, so you'd use memory: "115G" or mem: "500G".
   2. If your job maximum memory usage was 50G, and you are using a regular 115G machine then you can run 2 jobs per node.
 To get 10 workers, you would request :bash:`node: 5` and :bash:`nwpn: 2`.
   3. Alternatively, if your job max memory usage is 2G and it only uses 1 thread, then set :bash:`node: 1` and :bash:`nwpn: 56` (equals 112G total ram).
 Remember that nwpn: 64 is the maximum.